 If you only believe what you see on social media, you would probably classify cancer patients into two main groups, warriors or worriers.
 I guess people have, or adopt, these traits from their cancer experience but I suspect many people are simply ‘wired’ that way.
 I also believe there are many people who have a bit of both, perhaps slanting to mostly warrior or worrier, I mean who doesn’t worry about a single thing?
 However, the extent of worrying can often have a negative effect on quality of life.
-You are not going to stop worrying simply by reading this article but if you read no further, at least check out the lead graphic, it might help putting things into perspective.
+You’re not going to stop worrying by simply reading this article but if you read no further, at least check out the lead graphic, it might help putting things into perspective.

 I used to do that for a living so I guess I’m an automatic fit, right?
 Believe it or not, professional ‘warriors’ also worry about stuff but they don’t like showing it (one of the reasons there are serious PTSD issues happening currently).

 Despite the protests at the use of ‘war’ metaphors, many cancer patients do see themselves as ‘warriors’.
 People probably label me as one but …… spoiler alert, behind my positive exuding exterior, there’s a man worried about a problem which might decrease quality of life and also a man worried about potential surgery most likely needed to correct the issue.
 We all worry but it’s the way we handle stress that is important.
 Not talking about it is never a good option.